ADVERTISEMENT

 Henrik Bruns

-An instrument for little money with some limitations, but whose sound and playing characteristics can inspire beginners and advanced players alike.
+While this low-cost instrument has some limitations, its sound and playing characteristics can inspire beginners and advanced players alike.

 YDP-165 B Arius : 1.111,00 €